segmentio/stripe-charges/Readme.md

 # stripe-charges

-  A [Stripe](https://stripe.com) charges API for node  - query Stripe charges to get a time based overview of how much you're making.
+  A [Stripe](https://stripe.com) charges API for node  - get a time based overview of how much you're making.

 ## Example